 Read more on why you should pair a Preferred Card with a Chase Freedom Card!

 The Chase Sapphire Preferred card has long been one of the best cards out there.
-But with 80,000 points, it’s indisputably the best card available right now.
-And that’s because it makes your options for future travel nearly endless.
+But with 100,000 points, it’s indisputably the best card available right now.
+And that’s because it makes your options for future travel long – much longer than this list, in fact.